fluid-cloudnative/fluid/docs/en/samples/juicefs_runtime.md

 ## Demo

+The fields required for using JuiceFS Community Edition and Cloud Service Edition are different.
+The following describes how to use them:

+### Community edition

 Before using JuiceFS, you need to provide parameters for metadata services (such as Redis) and object storage services (such as MinIO), and create corresponding secrets:

 ```shell